Mets land catcher Narváez, sign 5 to minor league deals

 AP Baseball Writer

-NEW YORK (AP) — After landing free-agent catcher Omar Narváez, the New York Mets signed five players to minor league contracts.
-Narváez and the Mets agreed to a $15 million, two-year contract, a person familiar with the deal confirmed to The Associated Press.
-The person spoke on condition of anonymity because the agreement was pending a physical and had not been finalized.
-New York signed reliever Tommy Hunter, right-hander Jimmy Yacabonis, outfielder Abraham Almonte and infielder José Peraza to minor league deals that included invites to spring training.
+NEW YORK (AP) — After landing free-agent catcher Omar Narváez, the New York Mets have signed five players to minor league contracts.
+Narváez and the Mets agreed to a $15 million, two-year deal, a person familiar with the negotiations confirmed to The Associated Press.
+The person spoke on condition of anonymity because the agreement was pending a physical.
+New York signed reliever Tommy Hunter, right-hander Jimmy Yacabonis, outfielder Abraham Almonte and infielder José Peraza to minor league deals that include invites to spring training.
 Right-hander Sean Reid-Foley, recovering from Tommy John surgery, also returns to the Mets on a minor league contract.
-Narváez, an All-Star in 2021, batted just .206 with four homers and 23 RBIs in 84 games last season.
+Narváez, an All-Star in 2021 with Milwaukee, batted just .206 with four homers and 23 RBIs in 84 games last season for the Brewers.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.